shiraZadok/OOP_Task5-6_JungleGame/README.md

 ### Main Methods in DGraph:
 * AddNode: This method add nodes to the grph.
 * Connect: This method make the edge in the graph.
-* RemoveNode: This method delete certain node and all the edge that connect to him from the graph.
+* RemoveNode: This method delete certain node and all the edges that connected it.
 * RemoveEdge: This method delete certain edge from the graph.
 * GetV: This method bring the nodes collection of the graph.
 * GetE: This method bring the edges collection of the graph.